Performance Analysis of Finite Blocklength Transmissions Over Wiretap Fading Channels: An Average Information Leakage Perspective: Introduction

-Researchers have recently studied various FBL communication systems from the perspective of PLS while adopting different security strategies.
+Recent studies have considered various FBL communication systems from the perspective of PLS while adopting different security strategies.
 The authors in \cite{Li2022} compared secure transmission rates in FBL communication with queuing delay requirements under different CSI assumptions, and found that having perfect knowledge of the instantaneous CSI of the eavesdropper only provides a marginal gain in the secrecy rate for the high signal-to-noise ratio (SNR) regime.
 The authors in \cite{Wang2019e} studied secure FBL communication for mission-critical IoT applications with an external eavesdropper, proposed an analytical framework to approximate the average achievable secrecy throughput with FBL coding, and determined the optimal blocklength for maximizing the secrecy throughput.
 In \cite{Ren2020}, a resource allocation problem for secure delay-intolerant communication systems with FBL was studied, and the authors optimized both the channel bandwidth allocation to minimize power consumption while maintaining certain communication requirements.
 The authors in \cite{Chen2020b} investigated the secrecy performance of cognitive IoT with low-latency requirements and security demands, addressing the spectrum scarcity problem.
 Specifically, they derived closed-form approximations for the secrecy throughput and investigated its impact on transmission delay and reliability.
-The studies \cite{mamaghani2023secure} and \cite{Wang2020b} explored designing UAV-enabled secure communication systems with FBL to improve the average secrecy rate performance while meeting security and reliability requirements.
+The studies \cite{Wang2020b,mamaghani2023globecom,mamaghani2023secure} explored designing UAV-enabled secure communication systems with FBL to improve the average secrecy rate performance while meeting security and reliability requirements.
 In \cite{Feng2022}, the authors presented an analytical framework to approximate the average secrecy throughput with FBL, based on an outage probability defined according to simultaneously establishing the reliability and secrecy of FBL transmission.
-Despite the merits of these studies, the secrecy performance of FBL transmissions over fading channels based on the information leakage metric has been less studied in the literature, and most prior work has regarded it as a preset value that indicates the specified level of secrecy.
-However, in fading channels where the instantaneous CSI of the eavesdropper’s channel is often unknown, legitimate users do not have direct control over the amount of information leakage, which is essentially a random quantity depending on the eavesdropper's channel variation.
-Therefore, this paper is motivated by the need for a statistical measure of information leakage in the FBL regime.